swiftlang/swift-evolution/Proposal.md

 `IndexingCollection` will conform to `Collection`, and conditionally conform to `BidirectionalCollection` and `MutableCollection` if its base collection conforms.

-#### Move elements
+#### Moving elements

 Within a mutable collection, you can gather the elements represented by a range set, inserting them before a specific index.
-This proposal also adds a method for gather all the elements matched by a predicate, and methods for shifting a single range, a range expression, or a single element to a specific insertion point.
+This proposal also adds a method for gathering all the elements matched by a predicate, and methods for shifting a single range, a range expression, or a single element to a specific insertion point.

 Whether you're working with a range set, a single range, or a single index, moving elements around in a collection can shift the relative position of the expected destination point.
 For that reason, these gathering and shifting methods return the new range or index of the elements that have been moved.
-To visualize this operation, you can divide the collection into two parts, before and after the insertion point.
+To visualize this operation, divide the collection into two parts, before and after the insertion point.
 The elements to move are collected in order in that gap, and the resulting range (or index, for single element moves) is returned.

 As an example, consider a shift from a range at the beginning of an array of letters to a position further along in the array: